Nikhilpuppa/ASIC_Design/README.md

   -  To verify that the output of the below code is same for both riscv-gcc and gcc compiler

 ### Code:
+  - This function creates a simple dashboard to gte vehicle info.
+Also it contains functions to get and set values.

 ```
 #include <stdio.h>